TUB-DVG/wissen-digital-ewb/02_work_doc/Cookbook_Django_TUB_2021.md

 Run `python manage.py createsuperuser` to create the `admin` login.

+- advice while testing: cudok, abc123

-To make the models visible in the Admin page, add them in `myapp/admin.py`, e.g.:
+To make the models visible in the Admin page, add them in `project_listing/admin.py`, e.g.:

 ```Python
 from .models import Choice, Question